Professional edition active

 Heat disorders are caused by some combination of increased heat input and decreased output (see table Common Factors Contributing to Heat Disorders).

-Impaired cooling can result from obesity, high humidity, high environmental temperatures, wearing heavy clothing, and anything that impairs sweating or evaporation of sweat.
+Impaired cooling can result from obesity, high humidity, high environmental temperatures, heavy clothing, and anything that impairs sweating or evaporation of sweat.

 Clinical effects of heat illnesses are exacerbated by the following: